What Is a Ridge Augmentation?

-A ridge preservation is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss as a result of a tooth extraction, or for another reason.
+A ridge augmentation is a common dental procedure performed after a tooth extraction to help re-create the natural contour of the gums and jaw that may have been lost due to bone loss.

-A ridge preservation procedure is typically performed in Dr. Dr. Alvarado‘s office under local anesthesia.
-Some patients may also request sedative medication in addition.
+The procedure is typically performed under local anesthesia.
+Some patients may also request sedative medication.